apache/cordova-docs/docs/phonegap/camera/parameter/cameraOptions.md

 iPhone Quirks
 --------------

-- Set quality below 50 to avoid memory error on some devices.
+- Set `quality` below 50 to avoid memory error on some devices.
+- When `destinationType.FILE_URI` is used, photos taken with the camera and edited photos are saved in the application's Documents/tmp directory.
+- The application's Documents/tmp directory is deleted when the application ends.
+Developers may also delete this directory using the navigator.fileMgr APIs if storage space is a concern.

+           navigator.fileMgr.deleteDirectory("tmp", onSuccess, onFail);